d-morrison/IntroStatActivities/07-L05-inference-1cat-theory-wrapup.Rmd

 * Power

-To review these concepts, see Sections 5.1, 5.2, and 5.4 in the textbook.
+To review these concepts, see Chapter 12 in the textbook.

 ### ACL recovery